-A peripheral angiogram is a test that uses X-rays and dye to help your doctor find narrowed or blocked areas in one or more of the arteries that supply blood to your legs.
-The test is also called a peripheral arteriogram.
+A peripheral angiogram is a test that uses X-rays and contrast dye to help your doctor find narrowed or blocked areas in one or more of the arteries that supply blood to your legs, feet, or in some cases, your arms and hands.
+The test is also called extremity angiography.

-Doctors use a peripheral angiogram if they think blood is not flowing well in the arteries leading to your legs or, in rare cases, to your arms.
-The angiogram helps you and your doctor decide if a surgical procedure is needed to open the blocked arteries.
+The peripheral angiogram helps you and your health care professional decide if a surgical procedure is needed to open blocked arteries.
 Peripheral angioplasty is one such procedure.
 It uses a balloon catheter to open the blocked artery from the inside.
-A stent, a small wire mesh tube, is generally placed in the artery after angioplasty to help keep it open.
+A small wire mesh tube called a stent is usually placed in the artery during angioplasty to help keep it open.
 Bypass surgery is another procedure.
 It re-routes blood around the blocked arteries.

-Serious risks and complications from peripheral angiograms are very unlikely.
-But in rare cases:
+Serious risks from peripheral angiograms are very unlikely.
+Some complications may include:

 - Some people may have allergic reactions to the dye used in the test.
-Tell your doctor if you have ever had an allergic reaction to x-ray contrast dye or to iodine substances.
+This reaction may manifest itself with itching, rash or breathing problems.
+Tell your doctor if you have ever had an allergic reaction to X-ray contrast dye or iodine substances.

-- Your doctor will give you instructions about what you can eat or drink during the 24 hours before the test.
+- You’ll get instructions about what you can eat or drink during the 24 hours before the test.

-- Tell your doctor about any medicines (including over-the-counter, herbs and vitamins) you take.
-He or she may ask you not to take them before your test.
-Don't stop taking your medicines until your doctor tells you to.
+- Tell your doctor about medicines you take, including over-the-counter drugs, herbs and vitamins.
+They may ask you not to take your medicines before your test.
+But don’t stop taking your medicines until your doctor tells you to.

-- Tell your doctor or nurse if you are allergic to anything, especially iodine, latex or rubber products, medicines like penicillin, or X-ray dye.
+- Tell your doctor or nurse if you’re allergic to anything, especially iodine, latex or rubber products, medicines such as penicillin, or X-ray dye.